Dogwalker-kryt/Linux-Drive-Manager/README.md

 - List all drives and partitions
 - Format, label, and set filesystem type
-- Drive encryption (AES-256) and decryption
+- Drive encryption and decryption for USB Drives
 - Partition resizing
 - S.M.A.R.T. drive health checking
 - Partition management